SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 - `[--data, -d <hex>]`:    ASCII hexadecimal data stream up to 16 bytes overall - an appropriate TLV to the given length will be built automatically.
 - `[--group_id, -g <u7>]`: ESL group ID (optional, default is group 0).

-Example:
+Examples:
 - `vendor_opcode 0 -g 1`

-  there will be no extra payload, the resulting ESL TLV is 0F00 for group 1
+  There will be no extra payload, the resulting ESL TLV is 0F00 for group 1
 - `vendor_opcode 3 --data 0x0004`

   2 bytes payload, the resulting ESL TLV is 2F030004 for default group 0
 - `vendor_opcode 1 --data 12233`

   3 bytes payload, the resulting ESL TLV is 3F01012233
 - `vendor_opcode 5 -d 0012233`

   4 bytes payload, the resulting ESL TLV is 4F0500012233

 ### Access Point control commands
 ---
-#### demo
-    Start or stop advertising Dynamic GATT.

-Usage:  `demo [-h] {on,off}`

-Parameters:
-- `{on,off}`: Turn AP advertising on or off for ESL Demo in EFR Connect mobile app.

 #### help
     Help utility.